 Improvements in performance and playback make watching a DVD movie in Windows 7 smooth and enjoyable.
 When you insert a DVD movie, it will start quickly and transition directly into full screen mode.

-Listen and View More Media
+Listen To and View More Media

-Are you tired of having to use different media players to listen, view, transfer, and manage different media formats?
-WMP in Windows 7 expands on the media formats to make it easier for you to listen, view and manage all of your popular media from one place.
-Built-in support for common media formats like WMV, WMA, MPEG-4, AAC, AVC and H.264 means you can use Windows Media Player to play back and transfer your media content across a broader range of devices.
+Are you tired of having to use different media players to listen to, view, transfer, and manage different media formats?
+Windows Media Player (WMP) in Windows 7 expands the media formats it supports to make it easier for you to listen, view, and manage all of your popular media from one place.
+Built-in support for common media formats, including WMV, WMA, MPEG-4, AAC, AVC and H.264, means you can use Windows Media Player to play back and transfer your media content across a broader range of devices.

 Destination Menu Integration

-In Windows 7 you’ll be impressed by how quickly you can get to your favorite songs, movies, and radio stations.
+In Windows 7, you’ll be impressed by how quickly you can get to your favorite songs, movies, and radio stations.
 New Destination Menus on the Start Menu and taskbar give you quick access to media you’ve used recently.
-Windows Media Player takes advantage of the new Destination Menu support in Windows 7 and adds common tasks to these menus—playing a video or a playlist, listening to a radio station, etc. These items are tailored for you based on the most frequent things you do with media on your Windows 7 PC.
+Windows Media Player takes advantage of the new Destination Menu support in Windows 7 and adds common tasks to these menus—playing a video or a playlist, listening to a radio station, and so on.
+These items are tailored for you based on the most frequent things you do with media using Windows 7.

 Internet Radio

-In Windows 7, WMP will help you quickly find streaming radio stations.
-It will be easier for you to find the radio stations that matter to you, save them for future listening, manage your list of radio stations, and quickly play your favorite stations.
-You’ll even find a useful integration with the Radio Guide on http://windowsmedia.com.
+In Windows 7, WMP helps you quickly find streaming radio stations.
+You can find the radio stations that matter to you, save them for future listening, manage your list of radio stations, and quickly play your favorite stations.
+Useful integration with the Radio Guide on http://windowsmedia.com is also available.

 Lightweight Playback Mode

-WMP includes a new lightweight playback mode, which includes rich visuals, animation, and touch interaction.
-This new lightweight mode makes it easier for you to interact with your media and quickly move on to other tasks once it’s done.
+WMP includes a new lightweight playback mode that includes rich visuals, animation, and touch interaction.
+This new lightweight mode makes it easier for you to interact with your media and quickly witch to other tasks.

 Taskbar Thumbnail Toolbar

-When you’re watching a movie or listening to a song, you can quickly see what song or video is playing by simply hovering over the WMP icon in the taskbar.
-The improved WMP Toolbar gives you instant access to playback controls, so you can quickly adjust volume or stop media from playing.
+When you’re watching a movie or listening to a song, you can quickly see what song or video is playing by hovering over the WMP icon in the taskbar.
+The improved WMP Toolbar gives you instant access to playback controls, so you can quickly adjust the volume or stop media from playing.

 Push to Play Media

 Do you have music or photos on your computer that you want to listen to or display on your home entertainment system?
 Windows 7 makes it easy for you to use your TV and home audio system to play music, watch videos, and view photos from your PC.
-You can share these experiences directly to your home audio video system, another Windows 7 PC, or other DLNA v1.5 compliant devices like the Sonos digital music system.
+You can share these experiences directly to your home audio video system, another PC running Windows 7, or other DLNA v1.5-compliant devices, such as the Sonos digital music system.
 You can do all of this over your home network—no more complex cabling.

 Windows 7 supports the DLNA v.1.5 standard so you more device choices to use for advanced media streaming scenarios.
-Windows Media Player in Windows 7 is DLNA v1.5 compliant and supports:
+Windows Media Player Windows 7supports:

-Digital Media Server (DMS) - the ability to stream media to a DMR
+Digital Media Server (DMS), which provides the capability to stream media to a DMR

-Digital Media Render (DMR) - the ability to play back media streamed from a Digital Media Server which can be a Windows 7 client.
+Digital Media Render (DMR), which provides the capability to play back media streamed from a Digital Media Server

-Digital Media Controller (DMC) - the ability to select content from a DMS and control it's streaming to a selected DMR.
+Digital Media Controller (DMC), which provides the capability to select content from a DMS and control its streaming to a selected DMR.

 Media Sharing